covid19-sim/covid19-sim/README.md

 * Incubation period
   * Gaussian distribution with mean of 6 and std of 3.
 * Percent of asymptomatic people
-* Response time before implementing policies
+* Response delay before implementing policies
+  * Number of cases before policies like social distancing and whatnot get implemented.
 * Time of recovery
 * Reinfection rate
 * Death Rate